margo-K/autocomplete/README.md

 ###To-Do
 * tests! - include doctests for individual functions; also integration tests (esp. b/c of imports, etc.)
 * change Node.insert & Node.find to accept a string or iterable (instead of nodes ); deprecate prefix_corpus.nodify
-* implement an autocomplete printer (takes in the same paramters as autocomplete) so that autocomplete only returns a list (doesn't auto-print)
 * rewrite corpus.pprint() that prints a series of strings instead of one long string
 * implement caching for corpuses from given files (perhaps by appending a pickled version to the table)